IRB & Human Subjects Research

 What is "human subjects research"?

-The IRB is required to review certain categories of “human subjects research.”
-While the definition of the phrase “human subjects research” may seem obvious, the federal regulations that govern IRB review define it more narrowly than many assume.
-Not every interaction with a person constitutes “human subjects research,” and comparing your proposed research with the actual definition of "human subject" and "research" should be among the first steps you take.
+While the scope of the phrase “human subjects research” may seem obvious, the federal regulations that govern IRB review define it more narrowly than many assume.
+Not every interaction with a person constitutes human subjects research, and comparing your proposed research with the actual definition of "human subject" and "research" should be one of the first steps you take.

 Human Subject

-A “human subject” is a living individual, about whom an investigator conducting research obtains:
+A “human subject” is a living individual, about whom an investigator:

-1. data through intervention or interaction with the individual, OR
+1. obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or

-Please note that a human subject is not simply any person with whom the investigator interacts- the interaction must result in data about the person, themselves.
-Intervention and interaction can include procedures done actively in person (interviews), passively (observation), and those done electronically (phone calls, emails, and electronic surveys).
+Note that a human subject is not any person with whom an investigator interacts- the interaction must result in data about the person, themselves.
+Intervention and interaction can include procedures done actively in person (interviews), passively (observation), as well as electronically (phone calls, emails, and electronic surveys).
 Intervention may also include manipulation of a subject’s environment.

 Private data is information about characteristics or behavior in a context in which a person can reasonably expect no observation or recording is taking place.
 Examples may include a medical record, bank account information, and similar types of information.
 However, it may also include personal beliefs or responses, which a subject would not otherwise publicize.